-- 9. Plaintiff Greater Boston Legal Services ("GBLS") is a Boston organization that provides free legal assistance to low-income clients, including in immigration matters. - 10.
-Plaintiff Demissie & Church is a Cambridge, Massachusetts law firm that has a practice in immigration law and criminal defense. - 11.
+9. Plaintiff Greater Boston Legal Services ("GBLS") is a Boston organization that provides free legal assistance to low-income clients, including in immigration matters.

+- 10. Plaintiff Demissie & Church is a Cambridge, Massachusetts law firm that has a practice in immigration law and criminal defense. - 11.
 Plaintiff Susan Church is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts.
-She is a partner at Demissie & Church.

-- 12. Plaintiff Araujo & Fisher, LLC is a Boston law firm that has a practice in immigration law. - 13.
+She is a partner at Demissie & Church. - 12.
+Plaintiff Araujo & Fisher, LLC is a Boston law firm that has a practice in immigration law. - 13.
 Plaintiff Annelise M. Araujo is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts.
 She is a partner at Araujo & Fisher, LLC. - 14.
 Plaintiff Stefanie Fisher is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts.
 She is a partner at Araujo & Fisher, LLC. - 15.
-Plaintiff Graves & Doyle Attorneys at Law is a Boston law firm that has a practice in immigration law. - 16.
-Plaintiff Kerry Doyle is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts.
-She is a partner at Graves & Doyle Attorneys at Law. - 17.
-Plaintiff William E. Graves, Jr. is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts.
-He is a partner at Graves & Doyle Attorneys at Law. - 18.
+Plaintiff William E. Graves, Jr. is an immigration attorney residing and licensed to practice in the Commonwealth of Massachusetts. - 16.
 Defendant DHS is an executive agency of the United States.
 DHS is responsible for administering and enforcing the country's immigration laws.
 DHS acts through component agencies, including U.S. Citizenship and Immigration Services ("USCIS"), Immigration and Customs Enforcement ("ICE"), and Customs and Border Protection ("CBP").

-- 19. Defendant Peter T. Gaynor is the Acting Secretary of DHS and is responsible for administering and enforcing the immigration laws.
-He is sued in his official capacity. - 20.
-Defendant USCIS is a component agency of DHS and is responsible for administering the immigration system, including adjudicating requests for benefits. - 21.
-Defendant Kenneth T. Cuccinelli is the Senior Official Performing the Duties of the Director of USCIS and is responsible for overseeing USCIS.
+- 17. Defendant Alejandro Mayorkas is the Secretary of DHS and is responsible for administering and enforcing the immigration laws.
+He is sued in his official capacity. - 18.
+Defendant USCIS is a component agency of DHS and is responsible for administering the immigration system, including adjudicating requests for benefits. - 19.
+Defendant Ur M. Jaddou is the Director of USCIS and is responsible for overseeing USCIS.
+She is sued in her official capacity. - 20.
+Defendant ICE is a component agency of DHS and is responsible for immigration enforcement, including prosecuting removal proceedings in immigration court. - 21.
+Defendant Tae D. Johnson is the Acting Director of ICE and is responsible for overseeing ICE.
 He is sued in his official capacity. - 22.
-Defendant ICE is a component agency of DHS and is responsible for immigration enforcement, including prosecuting removal proceedings in immigration court. - 23.
-Defendant Tae D. Johnson is the Senior Official Performing the Duties of the Director of ICE and is responsible for overseeing ICE.
-He is sued in his official capacity. - 24.
-Defendant CBP is a component agency of DHS and is responsible for enforcing laws regarding the entry and exit of people and goods at the U.S. border. - 25.
-Defendant Mark Morgan is the Senior Official Performing the Duties of the Commissioner of CBP and is responsible for overseeing CBP.
+Defendant CBP is a component agency of DHS and is responsible for enforcing laws regarding the entry and exit of people and goods at the U.S. border. - 23.
+Defendant Chris Magnus is the Commissioner of CBP and is responsible for overseeing CBP.
 He is sued in his official capacity.